TargetedEntropy/watcher/README.md

    - Hover over any video slot
    - Click the "Remove" button that appears

+7. **Using Webcam (Non-Default Rooms Only)**:
+   - Create or join a room (not the default room)
+   - A webcam panel will appear in the bottom-left corner
+   - Click "Enable Webcam" to start your video feed
+   - Other users in the room will see your webcam if they also have theirs enabled
+   - Your webcam preview appears at the top of the feed list
+   - Peer webcams appear below yours
+   - Click "Disable Webcam" to turn it off
+   - **Note**: Webcam requires browser permission for camera/microphone access

 ## How It Works

 The application uses WebSocket connections (via Socket.io) to maintain synchronized state across all connected clients.
 When any user adds or removes a video, the change is instantly broadcast to all other users in the same room.